This post may contain affiliate links. Please read our disclosure policy.

 Serving Ideas

-If you’re craving something a little heartier, try serving your this roasted cauliflower steaks recipe over a bed of cooked grains like quinoa, couscous, lentils, barley, or even groats (they’re good I promise!)
-If grains aren’t really your thing, try it with rice dishes like Spanish saffron rice, stick of butter rice, or fabulously chewy wild rice.
-And even though I’ve pair this specific recipe with homemade chimichurri, feel free to explore other tasty sauce toppings like homemade buffalo sauce or creamy buffalo ranch sauce, garlic butter sauce, or homemade basil pesto.
+If you’re craving something a little heartier, try serving your cauliflower steak over a bed of cooked grains like quinoa, couscous, lentils, or even groats (they’re good I promise!)
+If grains aren’t really your thing, try it with rice dishes like my Spanish saffron rice or stick of butter rice.
+And even though I’ve paired it with my homemade chimichurri, feel free to explore other tasty sauce toppings like creamy buffalo ranch sauce, garlic butter sauce, or homemade basil pesto.

 And, those leftover cauliflower florets?
 Don’t toss ’em!
 Roast them alongside the steaks for crispy golden bites, or use them to make delicious recipes like this Vegetarian Cauliflower Tikka Masala, Indian potatoes and cauliflower (Aloo Gobi), luscious and creamy Cauliflower Mashed Potatoes, or Easy Baked Buffalo Cauliflower.